lsndr/yuow/README.md

 }
 ```

-It's necessary to always return a boolean result if operation is successful.
-Depending on the result, `Yuow` decides whether to throw `PersistenceError` and retry an operation.
+It's necessary to always return a boolean result indicating whether the operation was successful.
+Depending on the result, `Yuow` decides whether to throw a `PersistenceError` and retry the operation.

 ## Run Options